-- Get your VPN provider’s service credentials from their website.
-Log in (e.g., https://my.surfshark.com/auth/login), go to Devices, scroll down to Manual, and then scroll down to the bottom of the page.
+- Purchase a Surfshark VPN subscription and get your VPN service credentials.
+If you have Surfshark, log in here, go to Devices, scroll down to Manual, and then scroll down to the bottom of the page;

 - When you install the app, download one or several OpenVPN configuration files from the manual connection page.
 Choose the Recommended server for the best performance and speed.
-Download the file by clicking on the grey arrow icon.
+Download the file by clicking on the gray arrow icon;

 - Unzip the downloaded compressed configuration files.

 - Click on OVPN Profile.

 - Click Add to import the .ovpn file.